What is the hormonal IUD?

 - If you and your clinician decide that the hormonal IUD is the right method for you, they will write you a prescription.
 You can buy your hormonal IUD at a pharmacy (approximately $300-$550) or at a sexual health clinic that sells IUDs (approx. $270 – $380).

-- Before you get a prescription, your clinician will need to do a complete pelvic exam and test you for infections, including some sexually transmitted infections (STIs).
+- On the day of the insertion, your clinician will need to do a pelvic exam and test you for some sexually transmitted infections (STIs).
+They will also want to rule out pregnancy.
+There can be increased risks if you are pregnant before the device is inserted.

 - Your clinician may want to put in the IUD while you are on your period, but this is not always necessary.

-- After insertion you may feel some discomfort and cramping.
+- After insertion, you may feel some discomfort and cramping.
 This usually goes away within a few days.
-You may want to talk to your clinician about using pain medication.
+Your clinician will discuss ways to manage any discomfort you may have after the insertion at the time of your visit.

 What are the side effects of the hormonal IUD?